pglet/website/docs/reference/controls/nav.md

 ## `Item` control

-Represents a link item within Nav control.
+Represents a group or a link item within Nav control.
+Top level `item` controls are rendered as groups.

 ### Properties